 Causes and Types of Bacterial Infections in Kids

-Low immunity and frequent contact with environments where bacteria thrive, such as daycare centres or playgrounds, are primary causes of bacterial infection in children.
+Low immunity and frequent contact with environments where bacteria thrive, such as daycare centres or playgrounds, are primary causes of bacterial infections in children.

 Here are the most common types of infections: